nancywang3/nancywang3.github.io/_pages/research.md

 nav_order: 2
 ---

-## Works in Progress
+## Selected Works in Progress

-The Roles of Employer Beliefs about Outside Offers in the Gender Earnings Gap (with Nagisa Tadjfar)
+The Roles of Employer Beliefs about Outside Offers in the Gender Earnings Gap (with [Nagisa Tadjfar](https://economics.mit.edu/people/phd-students/nagisa-tadjfar))

-Social Media, Body Image, and Economic Decisions (with Hannah Solheim)
+Social Media, Body Image, and Economic Decisions (with [Hannah Solheim](https://econ.columbia.edu/econpeople/hannah-solheim/))

-The Effect of Confidence in Ability on Job Search Behavior (with Maxim Massenkoff and Nagisa Tadjfar)
+The Effect of Confidence in Ability on Job Search Behavior (with [Maxim Massenkoff](https://maximmassenkoff.com/) and [Nagisa Tadjfar](https://economics.mit.edu/people/phd-students/nagisa-tadjfar))

 <br>